zeek/zeek-docs/doc/scripts/base/frameworks/cluster/main.zeek.rst

    Retrieve the topic associated with a specific node in the cluster.

-   :name: the name of the cluster node (e.g. "manager").
+   :param name: the name of the cluster node (e.g. "manager").

    :returns: a topic string that may used to send a message exclusively to